Great Mosque of Samarra: History

 The mosque had 17 aisles, and its walls were paneled with mosaics of dark blue glass.
 It was part of an extension of Samarra eastwards.
 The art and architecture of the mosque were influential; stucco carvings within the mosque in floral and geometric designs represent early Islamic decoration.
 The Mosque of Ibn Tulun in Cairo, Egypt, was based on the Samarra Mosque in many regards and similarly stands in a large open space.

 At the time of construction, another major feature of Samarra was the inlets of the great Nahrawan canal.
 This provided flood plains for a rich agricultural centre.
 Small and medium-sized game were also hunted in the area.
 This encompassed the main area of the city that held Islamic structures like the main palace and subsidiary palaces of the Waziri and the Umari as well as a large number of houses in a residential area.
 The Great Mosque was built right outside this main area and became a staple for the people of Samarra as well as visitors and foreigners.
 This project, along with others by Al-Mutawakkil, transformed the city of Samarra from a medium-sized centre into the enormous city seen today.

-The mind behind the mosque, Al-Mutawakkil, was assassinated in 861, and structures like this mosque were then difficult to credit to a subsequent caliph.
+Al-Mutawakkil, the caliph who commissioned it, was assassinated in 861, and structures like this mosque were then difficult to credit to a subsequent caliph.
 There was unrest and a ten-year period of trouble, including a civil war in 865–866.
 This Great Mosque was one of the last buildings with a known name attributed to it in this period.